bytefish/bytefish.de/blog/elasticsearch_fulltext_search.md

 * ``Startup.cs``
     * Configures the HTTP Pipeline.

 Now documenting and explaining how code fits together is always somewhat complicated.

 And I am *particularly bad* at UML Class Diagrams and UML Sequence Diagrams.

 So I explain it in a way it makes sense to me.

 ### Database ###

-I think it's almost always wrong to have Elasticsearch as your primary data store for any application.
+Let's start with the database.

 Document databases are perfect for what they are meant to be: Indexing document and providing a fulltext search engines.
 It's not useful to shoehorn a Document database like Elasticsearch into the single source of truth.
+That's what I am always using Postgres for.

-So what I am doing instead is to write the file and meta data into a Postgres database first.
+It works like this: I will write the file and meta data into a Postgres database first.
 "What the actual ...!
 You cannot write binary data into a SQL database!"
 I hear you say.
 But it's like this: Keeping files on disk and database in sync requires a complexity I don't want to introduce in a simple example.

 And while you are not scaling to thousands of concurrent users: [Keep It Simple, Stupid].